 Here’s the sad truth: whether negative reviews about you online are true or not, consumers are bound to read and believe them.
 Various research and marketing firms have already conducted studies on this topic and their findings are similar.
 BrightLocal says 78% of Americans online use reviews to decide whether to purchase a product or not.
 Some 79% trust online reviews as much as personal recommendations.
 Nielsen’s figure is a bit lower – with 70% trusting online reviews – but is still significant.
 Another respected research company, Forrester, says 71% of consumers trust online reviews.

 People even use all types of devices to find more information about a business a friend or family referred.
-According to research by LMG, 41% use a laptop, 25% use a mobile phone, 25% use a desktop computer, and 8% use a tablet in their search.
+Most use mobile phones, and Google is showing local sites with reviews right at the top of their maps pages.
 They will look for you and your reviews, whatever device they currently hold in their hands.

 Not only do people seek out, read, and believe consumer reviews, they also write them!
 In fact, 50% of all Internet users aged 18 and above have left a review online.
 Needless to say, you cannot escape online ratings and reviews; you can only deal with them.